mmatheson/temperature/contributing.md

 # Contributing

 This repo is managed by Trunk Merge.
+See docs: https://docs.trunk.io/docs/merge